 Use the factory settings as the basis for tuning.
 Set all adjustment screws to factory settings, then test the engine before further tuning.
-Use a suitable flat-blade screwdriver and ensure that the screwdriver is properly engaged with the adjustment screw before rotating.
+Use a suitable screwdriver and ensure that it is properly engaged with the adjustment screw before rotating.